'Certain Women' (2016) by Kelly Reichardt

 Thoughts:

 Laura, Gina, Jamie, and Beth are connected by the wild, sprawling Montana mountains and their markedly female experiences.
 Laura, a lawyer at a small firm in Livingston, is forced to deal with an annoying client named Fuller (Jared Harris) on what feels like a daily basis.
 Fuller is a victim of some sort of work-related accident that resulted in a permanent neurological disability.
 Laura has explained the futility of taking legal action against his former employers, but he won't listen to her.
-Eventually, she sets up a meeting with another (male) lawyer who reiterates everything that she has already told Fuller.
-Instead of arguing with him, Fuller simply listens and says, "okay."
-When she's in her car after the meeting, Laura reflects on this exchange in a phone conversation with Ryan (James LeGros):

-It'd be so lovely to think that if I were a man, I could explain things and people would listen and say, "okay."
-It would be so restful.
+"It'd be so lovely to think that if I were a man, I could explain things and people would listen and say, 'okay.'
+It would be so restful."

 If I had a dime for every time I voiced the same opinion, I would have a Scrooge McDuck-sized pile of dimes.

 When Fuller takes a security guard hostage at his former workplace, Laura is the one who enters the building and reasons with him, not the cops.
 She stays calm and de-escalates the situation, even though it seems far outside her responsibility as his lawyer.
 Despite Fuller's annoying, misogynistic, stalker-ish behavior, she still empathizes with him.
 The shot of Laura's face as she watches him in the cop car is devastating - a mixture of sadness and pity.
-Regardless of how shitty a person is, it's hard not to feel sorry them when they're so desperate and helpless.
+Regardless of how shitty a person is, it's hard not to feel sorry for them when they're so desperate and helpless.

 After 30 minutes of Laura's story, we move on to Gina's.
 Of the three stories, I felt this one the hardest, even though it lacked the detail of the other two.
 At the start, we find out that Laura's husband is Ryan, the man who Laura was having sex with in the previous story.
 They have a daughter named Guthrie (Sara Rodier), a stereotypical surly teenager who is probably rebelling against her parents because they gave her a massively stupid name.

 When we first see her, Gina is wearing running clothes and smoking on a dirt path in the woods.
 The thorough way she stubs out and covers her cigarette suggests to me that she doesn't want anyone to know what she's been doing.
-When she gets back to the tent where her husband and daughter and staying, the vibe is not warm.
+When she gets back to the tent where her husband and daughter are staying, the vibe is not warm.
 She tries to make casual conversation with them about the coyotes that she heard the previous night, but irritation is bubbling directly under the surface of her small talk.
 Things seem especially strained with her husband.
 Their dynamic isn't playful or romantic and she obviously thinks his crab pose is idiotic (and I agree with her).
 She doesn't seem even remotely happy with her situation.

 The one thing that does seem to interest her is going to see Albert (Rene Auberjonois), an elderly man with a bunch of old sandstone on his property.
 We learn that Gina and Ryan are building a house; Gina wants it to be "authentic," so they're trying to find old/scrap materials to repurpose for the new place.
 It's very clear from the start that this is Gina's project and Ryan is simply along for the ride, doing what he's told because he feels guilty about having an affair.
 When they talk to Albert about the possibility of buying the sandstone, it's like Gina isn't even in the room.
 Albert only cares about what Ryan has to say, and Ryan isn't doing a very good job of acting as his wife's mouthpiece.
 Ryan continuously reiterates that it's okay if he doesn't want to sell the sandstone even after Albert has already said that he's fine with selling it to them.